-By now you’ve probably read a lot of the standard advice for improving your internal communications.
-While there is no single perfect formula for effective communication in the workplace, there are tried and trusted techniques which will boost your reach and impact.
+When it comes to internal communications, there’s no one-size-fits-all solution.
+But while there is no single perfect formula for effective communication in the workplace, there are tried and trusted techniques that will boost your reach and impact.
 Whether it’s the need for a two-way flow of information, clarity of message or frequency of communication, these internal communication best practices will have undoubtedly crossed your radar before now.
 And that’s because they work.
 Many will already be included in your internal communication strategy and making their influence felt.

-However, we have taken a close look at successful internal communication plans across a variety of businesses and pulled out some common factors that you may not have yet considered.
-From the amount of information you’re sending out, to the media you’re using to convey your messages, you’ll find these simple but effective tips will have an instant impact on your employee communication.
+However, we have taken a close look at successful internal communication plans across various businesses and pulled out some common factors that you may not have yet considered.
+From the amount of information you’re sending out to the media you’re using to convey your messages, you’ll find these simple but effective tips will have an immediate impact on your employee communication.

 Tip #1: Mix up your media

+In the current climate, many people are feeling overwhelmed with the number of corporate messages passing on the latest rule changes and policies.
 But one of the common internal communication mistakes is to churn out lacklustre corporate information using the same unvarying channels.
-Dull posters or unimaginative emails will soon switch staff off.
+How to keep employees feeling engaged?
 The trick is the make sure you’re using a good mix of different media - think video, blog posts, interactive chatrooms and real-time notifications – to ensure your employees prick up their collective ears.

 Sometimes the written word just isn’t enough.
 Even a video message lacks the personal touch that only face-to-face interaction can achieve.
 This is when you need to turn your attention to events.
 Think conferences, live briefings and focus groups – any event where your employees will have the opportunity to meet and interact.

-Obviously, with social distancing still featuring large, the possibility of organising live events is still a way in the future.
+Obviously, with social distancing still impacting our plans, organising live events is still an uncertainty.
 But that doesn’t mean you can’t replicate them in the virtual world.
-In fact, the need for strong communication in a crisis has forced us all to look for alternatives to the standard meeting.
-The importance of internal communication has never been highlighted more sharply than in recent months.
+In fact, the need for strong communication in a crisis has forced us all to look for alternatives to the formal meeting.
+The importance of internal communication has never been highlighted more sharply than in the last couple of years.
 And it has shown that the personal, individualised approach is always the most effective communication in business.

-Do Try This: A virtual conference won’t cost the business in terms of venues and travelling time but can still present a great opportunity to give the messaging some reality and context.
+Do Try This: A virtual conference won’t cost the business in terms of venues and travelling time but can still present an excellent opportunity to give the messaging some reality and context.

-One of the key internal communication ideas to include in your strategy is the concept of an open house on information.
-Too often businesses operate in silos.
-They take the view that information is power, and as such, hold crucial news and data back from their workforce.
-If your aim is improving internal communication, then you need to take the opposite view on this very important matter.
+One of the critical internal communication ideas to include in your strategy is the concept of an open house on information.
+Too often, businesses operate in silos.
+They take the view that information is power, and as such, hold essential news and data back from their workforce.
+If your aim is improving internal communication, then you need to take the opposite view on this fundamental matter.

-When information is freely shared and circulated between departments and teams, the outcomes is unvaryingly positive.
-Not only does it boost understanding and knowledge across the workforce, it also boosts engagement levels.
+When information is freely shared and circulated between departments and teams, the outcomes are unvaryingly positive.
+Not only does it boost understanding and knowledge across the workforce, but it also boosts engagement levels.
 Many companies have implemented an employee intranet to assist with the free access of information.
 This can be the solution, but only if it is kept meticulously up-to-date and relevant.
-One of the key reasons why intranets fail to engage employees is when it becomes a storage area for outdated information.
+One of the critical reasons intranets fail to engage employees is when it becomes a storage area for outdated information.

 Do Try This: Consider celebrating knowledge with a ‘lunch & learn’ session.
 This virtual event is easily implemented via an internal communication platform, and will ensure that knowledge and skills are shared openly across the company.